 [I THINK WE’RE AT THE POINT NOW WHERE YOU GO THROUGH AND ADD SUBSECTIONS TO THE BASELINE MODEL PART.
 YOU’VE ALREADY BROKEN UP A LOT OF THE PARTS, BUT SOME OF THE COULD BE MERGED TOGETHER.
 YOU JUST NEED TO FIGURE OUT WHAT MAKES THE MOST SENSE.]

-For our baseline model, we chose characteristic values for various parameters of starburst regions.
+We chose characteristic values for various parameters of starburst regions for our baseline model.
 In the following, we justify these choices as well as discuss the characteristics of the emission lines produced by adopting such parameters.
 We first detail the input parameters to our model, including the assumed abundances and boundary conditions.
 Next, we explain features of the model, including temperature contours and grain sublimation points.
 Lastly, we explore the variation of emission line contours across our grid in the UV, optical, and IR.

 3.1 Input Parameters